Mike Hull (fullback)

-Michael Bruce Hull (born January 2, 1945) is a retired American football fullback that played in the National Football League.
-He played college football at the University of Southern California and was one of five USC Trojans players taken in the first round of the 1968 NFL Draft after his senior year.
+Michael Bruce Hull (born January 2, 1945) is an American lawyer and former professional football player in the National Football League (NFL).
+He played for the Chicago Bears and the Washington Redskins.
+He played college football at the University of Southern California and was one of five USC Trojans players taken in the first round of the 1968 NFL/AFL draft after his senior year.

 Biography

 Hull started his football career at 14 yrs old on the bench, as a reserve offensive tackle for Clark Junior H.S., which is now Crescenta Valley High School ("CVHS").
 When in tenth grade, Hull was moved to starting tight-end, and defensive end.
 In his junior year, as the Falcon team began its first year of varsity football, Hull was moved to tailback by Head Coach Gary Hess, in the Falcon's single-wing offense.
 He returned the opening kickoff 88 yards for a touchdown the first time he touched the ball in a varsity regular season game and gained 142 yards rushing on just ten carries, not including his kickoff return.

 In his senior year at CVHS Hull earned First-team All-League honors, amassing over 1,000 yards total offense.
 In the last game beating Burbank HS, Mike had 137 yds. rushing, on 20 carries, with just 70 yds passing.
 He also ran the high and low hurdles, long jumped and ran the relays on the Falcon track team.
 At the close of his career at CVHS Hull was also the student body president, and held every Falcon varsity football rushing and total offense record.

 He was recruited by several university teams but decided to start locally at Glendale College and gain some experience in the T-formation, where he matured into a versatile fullback/halfback.
 He was named the offensive MVP Running Back, and All-Conference, on Glendale's Western Conference Championship Bowl team, before heading to the University of Southern California in the spring to run track as a Trojan freshman.

 At USC, Hull converted to full-time fullback, working himself into a starting role for the Trojans for three years, playing on two Rose Bowl teams and the 1967 USC National Championship Team.
 Between his sophomore year blocking for Heisman Trophy winner, Mike Garrett, and his senior year blocking for future Heisman winner O. J. Simpson, Hull led the USC Rose Bowl team in rushing avg. with 6.7 yds. per carry, winning the "Roy Bullet Baker" award as the Trojans' Most Valuable back.
 He was also selected as the Most Valuable Player in the USC vs. UCLA game, while rushing for 147 yds on 14 carries against the Bruins.